TVR 31200: Government & Media

 b.
 Look at the "Subject Heading" section in to the right column of this guide.
 These link to subject headings in the library's catalog.

-c. ebrary is a collection of fulltext ebooks available 24/7.
+c.
+Ebook Central (formerly ebrary) is a collection of fulltext ebooks available 24/7.
 The titles are in the library's catalog as [Electronic Resource] -- but if you go into the database you can search across the contents of the entire collection.

 d.
 WorldCat via FirstSearch Use this to identify books IC Library does not own.
 Use the ILL request link to borrow the item for free (must login to the ILL server "ILLiad").
 Books can take a week or two to arrive.